 Eve Harrington from All About Eve pretends to be like this.
 She's the sweetest, humblest, most helpful young woman you'll ever meet, and above all else, wants to work entirely for and with Margo and model her life on Margo's, as closely as she can manage.
 Heaven help anyone who stands in the way of these things.

 Glenn Close as Alex Forrest in Fatal Attraction.
 The main character's fling with her was supposed to be a one-night stand, but Alex simply would not let go, and the further he tried to distance himself from her, the crazier she got until she eventually went off the deep end.
 Her most infamous act gave rise to the slang term "bunny-boiler" to refer to yandere-types in the West.
 Glenn Close as the Yandere was one of the reasons that Fatal Attraction was popular in Japan.
+Not for nothing is Alex Forrest ranked #7 on AFI' s "Villains" List.

 Before Fatal Attraction stole its iconic status, Clint Eastwood's Play Misty for Me was the reference movie for this trope.
 Eastwood's first directorial effort has him stalked by an obsessive fan.
 Who can frighten even Dirty Harry and The Man With No Name?
 Why, it's Jessica Walter (before she played the rich, alcoholic harpy Lucille onArrested Development), a veteran TV actress normally so square you would expect her to wear a shoulder strap purse and sensible skirt in the shower or on the moon.
 The psychotically jealous Evelyn Draper was the performance of a lifetime for her, leading a generation to get creeped out whenever they heard the classic Erroll Garner tune on the radio.